CJTSAJ/homework-of-pro-ren/Homework2/Network.md

 ​    Switch is a communication system in the completion of information exchange function equipment, which has these basic functions:

 + Like hubs, switches provide a large number of ports for cable connections, which can be routed using a star topology.

 + Like a repeater, hub, and bridge, when it transmits a frame, the switch reproduces a true square electrical signal.

 + Like a bridge, a switch USES the same forwarding or filtering logic on each port.

 + Like Bridges, switches divide lans into multiple conflict domains, each with a separate broadband, which greatly increases the bandwidth of lans.

 + In addition to features such as Bridges, hubs, and Repeaters, switches offer more advanced features such as virtual local area networks (VLAN) and higher performance

+  Performance:

+  - The back width.
+The backplane is the physical channel between the switch's input and output.
+The wider the backplane bandwidth, the faster the data processing speed of the switch, the smaller the packet forwarding delay, and the better the performance.
+  - Full duplex port bandwidth.
+Full duplex port bandwidth is calculated by: port number * port rate *2.
+An important parameter in switch selection is backplane bandwidth/full duplex port bandwidth.
+The larger the ratio, the more the switch can approach high-performance, non-blocking switching.
+  - Frame rate.
+Frame forwarding rate refers to the maximum value that the switch can forward frames per second.
+Delay is the time that the first bit of the frame enters the switch and the last bit of the frame leaves the switch.
+The delay parameter of the switch is directly related to the switching mode adopted by the switch.

 #### Router